-Tiny particles of waste bituminous coal that are left over after preparation of commercial grade coal are called "coal fines."
+Tiny particles of waste bituminous coal that is left over after preparation of commercial-grade coal are called "coal fines."
 Fines are light, dusty, and difficult to handle, and traditionally were stored with water in slurry impoundments to keep them from blowing away.

 New technologies have been developed to reclaim fines.
 One approach uses a centrifuge to separate the coal particles from slurry water.
 Other approaches bind the fines into briquettes that have low moisture content, making them suitable for fuel use.